DataChicken77/Will_Horne_Solo_Project/.ipynb_checkpoints/README-checkpoint.md

 ![alt text](https://github.com/DataChicken77/class_project/blob/master/pictures/data_file_example.JPG "Data File Example")

 To start the build of my main function, `analyze_cfu_counts()`, I used the `pd.read_excel()` function to import the data into `master_df`.
-However, I had to build a data file storage directory (IR_Datasets) to help organize the raw data.
-Also, I added additional constraints to `read_excel()` to set ‘Over’ and ‘Contaminant’ as Nan values; it’s good to have a record of these values in the raw data, but they aren’t required in the actual data analysis.
+However, I added additional constraints to `read_excel()` to set ‘Over’ and ‘Contaminant’ as Nan values; it’s good to have a record of these values in the raw data, but they aren’t required in the actual data analysis.

 As an aside, I originally built this script with a `request_file()` function that would generate a GUI for the user to select a file for analysis.
-When I turned my main code into a function (`analyze_cfu_count()`), I no longer needed this prompt; however, `request_file()` is still available if needed in a future version.
+When I turned my main code into a function (`analyze_cfu_counts()`), I no longer needed this prompt; however, `request_file()` is still available if needed in a future version.

 ## Format and Tidy DataFrame: